whatmakeart/modeling-and-fabrication/content/modules/07-3d-printing-design/7-03-photographing-3d-artwork/index.md

     to have greater mobility with the lights.
 4. Put the camera on a tripod.
 If you need to get the camera lower than the tripod can go, then you can set it on books or a box.
-5. Set camera to take the highest quality, highest resolution images (Check this in the menu because the previous user may have changed the settings)
+5. Set the camera to take the highest quality, highest resolution images (Check this in the menu because the previous user may have changed the settings)
 6. Capture RAW images (You can set the camera to capture RAW and JPG images but the RAW is the most important format to capture for post processing.)
-7. Set the ISO to a low number like 100 or 200 (Low ISO settings, sensor sensitivity, are less important with newer cameras but it is still better to use a low ISO if the subject is stationary like your sculptures.)
+7. Set the ISO to a low number like 100 or 200 (Low ISO settings, (sensor sensitivity), are less important with newer cameras but it is still better to use a low ISO if the subject is stationary like your artwork.)
 8. Set the Camera to Manual.
 (This is the M on the dial.)
 9. Choose an Aperture.
 (Use a small aperture, big number, to have everything in focus.
 Use a large aperture, small number, to have a shallow depth of field with only parts of the image in focus.)
-10. Frame your image, filling the viewport with as much of the sculpture as possible.
+10. Frame your image, filling the viewport with as much of the artwork as possible.
 11. Adjust the shutter speed until the image appears well exposed in the viewport.
 If the shutter speed becomes long, then use a 2 second timer so